lukehayes/CMDList/readme.md

-# CMDList
+# BTLR

-A todo list app for the command line, written in Ruby.
+A todo list application for the command line, written in Ruby.